StudioEtrange/ConfigTree/docs/advanced_usage.rst

 file must be skipped.
 Other means priority and is used to sort files in the result list.

-For example, let's add support of initial files as opposite of final ones, that should be at the beginning of the result list.
-See :ref:`walker-order-of-files` section.
+For example, let's add support of initial files as opposite of :ref:`final ones <walker-final-files>`, that should be at the beginning of the result list.

 ..  code-block:: python